thoughtspot/thoughtspot.github.io/_appliance/gcp/launch-an-instance.md

       You can select or unselect the **Deletion rule**, depending on your preferences.

     b.
 Configure the following settings for each disk.
-If you are using GCS, attach only 1 SSD drive, with 500 GB instead of 1 TB.
 Refer to [ThoughtSpot GCP instance types]({{ site.baseurl }}/appliance/gcp/configuration-options.html#thoughtspot-gcp-instance-types) to determine the size in GB when you have GCS.

       | Setting      | Value                  |
       |------------  | ---------------------- |